Hawksprey420/PracticeSets_02/readme.md

-# Practice Sets 02
+# Practice Sets 02 5 to 7 (Asag)

 ## Activities
-- Write a program that prints all the even numbers from 1 to 20 using a for loop.
-- Write a program that prints all the odd numbers from 1 to 20 using a for loop.
+5. Write a program that takes a string as input and outputs the frequency of each character in the string.
+6. Write a program that takes a number as input and outputs the sum of its digits.
+7. Write a program that takes an array of numbers as input and outputs the sum of the numbers.

 ## Authors
+Nestor Jann Asag (main author)